 Strain Energy Storage and energy dissipations

-The strain energy appears when whichever materials are strained.
-When a stress field (𝝈) is applied to a structure of volume V with a strain field output (𝜺), strain energy (U in joules) is stored in the material and it could be computed with the following equation (Eq.
+The strain energy is dissipated via deformation and damage mechanisms when whichever materials are strained.
+When a stress field (𝝈) is applied to a structure of volume V with a strain field output (𝜺), the strain energy (U in joules) is stored in the material and it could be computed with the following equation (Eq.
 1).
 It represents the area below the stress/strain curve.
-Then using Eq.
-1 with constant displacement recordings, it was possible to display tests strain energy in Joules.
+Using Eq.
+1 with constant displacement recordings, it was possible to display strain energy in Joules.

-U = ½∫V({σ}T {ε})dV (Eq.
+U =12VσTεdV (Eq.
 1)

-The strain energy storage could be divided in two sections; the linear strain energy storage and the plastic strain energy storage if it exists in the strained materials.
-Strain energy is therefore a good criterion in order to characterize macro mechanics and micromechanics of a material taking in account stiffness, damages, failures, and design of a possible component.
+The strain energy storage could be divided into two parts; the linear strain energy storage and the plastic strain energy storage if it exists in the strained materials.
+Strain energy is therefore a good criterion in order to characterize micromechanics of a material taking into account of stiffness, localized damages, failures, and design of a possible component.

 The linear strain energy is damageless, the plastic strain energy is not and should then be treated differently.
-Indeed, plastic strain energy relies on energy dissipation for composites through:
+Plastic strain energy relies on energy dissipation for composites through:

-Failures ( delamination, cracks, ply failure and buckling)
+Micro-failures ( delamination, cracks, ply failure and buckling)

 Plasticity, hardening levels and relaxation in fatigue

-In the study’s tests, the focus had been done on linear strain energy thus the identification of the damage steps had been set up.
+In the study’s tests, the focus was done on linear strain energy thus the identification of the damage steps had been set up.

 For example: